nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The index must be a positive integer 1, 2, 3...

 Examples:
-- `assign ti/ 2 pi/ 3` assigns task 2 to person 3.
+- `unassign ti/ 2 pi/ 3` assigns task 2 to person 3.

 ## Marking a Task as completed: `mark`